Norfolk’s Local Nature Recovery Strategy: Why It’s Needed and How We’re Contributing

-Norfolk is taking a bold step forward in nature recovery with its Local Nature Recovery Strategy (LNRS) – a plan that will shape how the county protects and enhances its landscapes, wildlife, and ecosystems for decades to come.
+Norfolk has taken a bold step forward in nature recovery with its Local Nature Recovery Strategy (LNRS) – a plan that will shape how the county protects and enhances its landscapes, wildlife, and ecosystems for decades to come.

 At Wendling Beck, we believe this strategy is a vital opportunity to ensure that large-scale, evidence-led nature recovery is at the heart of Norfolk’s environmental future.

-Here at Wendling Beck, we’re delighted to be featured in the public consultation draft of the LNRS, as a case study of what’s possible.
+The Norfolk LNRS was published on 31st October 2025, after a public consultation.
+Here at Wendling Beck, we were delighted to be featured in the consultation draft as a case study of what’s possible.

 How Wendling Beck is contributing to the LNRS